Fats, Oils, and Grease Control

 Why Did the City of Columbus Need a FOG Reduction Program?

 A leading cause of sewer blockages across the U.S. is the accumulation of FOG in the sanitary sewers.
-The greasy waste enters the sewers through connections from homes, food service establishments, and industrial wastewater dischargers.
+The greasy waste enters the sewers through connections from homes, food service operations, and industrial wastewater dischargers.

 FOG blockages may cause sanitary sewer overflows into local waterways and backups into basements of nearby homes and businesses.
 When homeowners have to hire a plumber to remove grease from their sewer service line, rates vary from $200 - $400 the first hour for response, with additional charges for extra time and after-hours service calls.